kyung221/PngApp/README.md

 # PngApp
-exampele usages of pngj library in android studio
+example usages of pngj library in android studio
 ## ImageData
 ### PNG reader
 read a PNG image from file or stream\